Home > Blog >

 • Pre-fill customer and product data for label generation

 For Shopify merchants serious about scaling efficiently, ClickPost Returns Plus offers a powerful solution to transform returns into a strategic advantage.
 It eliminates manual steps, integrates returns data into business workflows, and enhances customer engagement through intuitive automation.
+Unlike basic native tools, it gives you the control and visibility needed to run returns like a true post-purchase platform.

-What ClickPost Returns Plus offers:
+What ClickPost Returns Plus offers Shopify merchants:

 • Branded, self-service returns portal integrated into your Shopify store